okjuan/virtual.book/reviews/_posts/2023-04-05-state-of-affairs.md

 subtitle: Rethinking Infidelity
 subsubtitle: by Esther Perel
 permalink: /state-of-affairs
-tags: books relationships marriage monogamy sexuality infidelity
+tags: reviews books relationships marriage monogamy sexuality infidelity
-category: reviews

 ---

 I think this is a must-read for anyone who wants to be in a long-term relationship.